nandi95/laravel-env-in-aws-ssm/README.md

  - `--region=`(optional) - The region the infrastructure resides in.
 If not given, or cannot be found, it will prompt the user for it.

+ - `--decrypt`(optional | Only in pull action) - Decrypt the values before pulling them.
 ---

 Both commands will use the env file respective to the stage argument.
 For example: with stage argument `production` it will work with the `.env.production` file.
 If the file exists when pulling, it will back up the existing file.